TemoaProject/temoa/temoa/extensions/method_of_morris/MM_README.md

   - It should be noted that co2 is _not_ optimized in any way, it is just the co2 emission for the optimal cost solution
-  - Further, the code is currently hard-coded to look for _exactly_ the string `co2` in the `OutputEmissions` table.
+  - Further, the code is currently hard-coded to look for _exactly_ the string `co2` in the `output_emissions` table.
 It is highly advisable to do a "regular" run on the data to ensure that `co2` is properly represented in the commodity and output tables.

 - The basic sequence is:  marking of input parameters (by user) and domains (through the `perturbation`